Kimani Vidal: Professional career

 Vidal was waived on August 26, 2025 as part of final roster cuts and re-signed to the practice squad the next day.
-He was promoted to the active roster on October 8.
+He was promoted to the active roster on October 8 after Omarion Hampton was placed on injured reserve.
+In Week 6 against the Miami Dolphins, Vidal rushed 18 times for 124 yards, also hauling in three receptions for 14 yards and a touchdown.